Where to Stay in Berlin With Kids

 Mitte

 Next up, Mitte.
-This central neighbourhood is Berlin.
-At some point on your trip, you will wind up here.
-It’s where all of the main tourist attractions are located.
-The Brandenburg Gate, The Reichstag Building, Tiergarten, Berlin Zoo, Alexanderplatz, The East Side Gallery, Museum Island, Checkpoint Charlie.
-They’re all here.
+This central neighbourhood is as Berlin as can be.
+At some point on your trip, you will wind up here, as it’s where all of the main tourist attractions are located.
+The Brandenburg Gate, The Reichstag Building, Tiergarten, Berlin Zoo, Alexanderplatz, The East Side Gallery, Museum Island, Checkpoint Charlie – if sightseeing is on the agenda, this is the place to be.

-So, as your very logical brain has no doubt already concluded, why not stay in this central location?
-Being central makes it easier to get back to your accommodation in the middle of the day for a quick pit-stop or nap.
+Being central makes it easier to get back to your accommodation in the middle of the day for a quick pit stop or afternoon nap.
 We know how draining a full day out with the kids can be.
 It’s important to have that home base always within reaching distance.

 Schöneberg

-Speaking of shopping, Schöneberg is a spot with a number of stores including ‘KaDeWe’.
+If you're keen to shop, Schöneberg is a spot with several boutiques, including ‘KaDeWe’.
 The store's gourmet floor is an eclectic mix of high-end products and foodie heaven.
 Despite all of this, we’ve actually picked Schöneberg for another reason.

-When wondering where to stay in Berlin with kids, or any city for that matter, you’ll probably have an eye on the great outdoors.
-Looking at its location on the map, you’ll quickly realise Schöneberg has easy access to both Tiergarten and Tempelhof, as well as the lakes in the south west.
+When wondering where to stay in Berlin with kids, you’ll probably have an eye on the great outdoors.
+Looking at its location on the map, you’ll quickly realise Schöneberg has easy access to both Tiergarten and Tempelhof, as well as the lakes in the southwest.
 All of these are perfect days out where the kids can run and play as much as they want.

-In Tiergarten, you can hire out a rowing boat on one of the lakes and enjoy traditional cuisine at child-friendly Café am Neuen See.
-Meanwhile, Tempelhof was the Berlin airport.
-Fortunately, the planes have since stopped landing and it is now a huge open recreational space that attracts roller-bladers, cyclists, kite-flyers and families.
+In Tiergarten, you can hire out a rowing boat on one of the lakes and enjoy traditional cuisine at the child-friendly Café am Neuen See.
+Meanwhile, Tempelhof was the former Berlin airport.
+Fortunately, the planes have since stopped landing and it is now a huge open recreational space that attracts rollerbladers, cyclists, kite-flyers and families.

 Additionally, the vast lakes and forests of the south-west are the go-to getaways for many Berliners and who can blame them?
-It’s the perfect area for all manner of activities including swimming (Wannsee Lake is the most popular), walking and cycling.
-We can guarantee the kids will sleep well at night (finally, right?)
+It’s the perfect area for all manner of activities, including swimming (Wannsee Lake is the most popular), walking and cycling.
+We can guarantee the kids will sleep well at night.

 Related Articles